rockero-cz/laravel-starter-kit/README.md

 ### Static analysis

-Initializes PHPStan with level 5.
+Initializes PHPStan with custom configuration on level 7.

 ### Formatting and linting

--   Publishes Pint with custom configuration.
--   Installs Tlint with custom preset.
+Initializes Duster with custom configurations.

 ### Custom stubs